 - Ammonia (when water is present, NH3 reacts to form NH3-OH)

 - Alcohols (R-OH, where R is any organic group)

 In addition to these three, certain other organic compounds may also be removed if they can be converted into alcohols.
 Aldehydes (R-H-C=O) and ketones (R1-R2-C=O) can both undergo a process called enolization (conversion to alcohol or “enol”).
 The carbonyl group within aldehydes and ketones can be acid catalyzed to react with water to form an alcohol in the following reversible reaction: C=O + H2OHO-C-OH.

-Nafion™ is strongly acidic due to the presence of the sulfonic acid groups.
+Nafion™ polymer is strongly acidic due to the presence of the sulfonic acid groups.

 To dry the sample to lower humidity, the surrounding air must be dried.
 For simple, portable applications, the Nafion™ tubing is packed in desiccant.
 The desiccant provides a very dry surrounding purge environment, while the Nafion™ tubing provides selectivity in drying.
 The desiccant gradually saturates with water and periodically must be regenerated or replaced.

 For continuous operation, one or more strands of Nafion™ tubing are suspended within a housing that is purged with a dry gas.
 For humidification, the housing is filled with water to create a highly humid purge environment.